Italy's Team Retornaz hands Canada's Team Gushue first loss at men's curling worlds | TSN

 "I switched them out and took Geoff (Walker's) and once I got his it was a much different feel," he said.
 "One of my rocks was curling more than the other.
 It was fooling me and not allowing me to trust where I was putting the broom."

-In other afternoon games, Sweden beat Norway's Magnus Ramsfjell 10-8 in an extra end, Scotland dumped New Zealand's Anton Hood 8-2 and Switzerland's Yannick Schwaller posted an 8-5 win over Wouter Goesgens of the Netherlands.

-Switzerland was just outside the six-team playoff cutline at 2-2.
-Norway, the Netherlands, Lukas Klima of Czechia, Japan's Shinya Abe were next at 1-3.
+The top-ranked Retornaz beat South Korea's Jongduk Park 8-5 in the evening session to move into a second-place tie with defending champion Bruce Mouat of Scotland at 4-1.
+Sweden's Niklas Edin was in top spot at 5-0.

-Gushue was idle for the Monday evening session.
-His team of Walker, third Mark Nichols and second E.J.
-Harnden were set to return Tuesday morning against New Zealand (0-4).
+Canada was alone in fourth place at 3-1.
+Gushue, Walker, third Mark Nichols and second E.J.
+Harnden were set to return Tuesday morning against New Zealand's Anton Hood.

+In other evening results, Wouter Goesgens of the Netherlands edged American John Shuster 7-6, Norway's Magnus Ramsfjell beat Germany's Marc Muskatewitz 8-6 and Czechia's Lukas Klima defeated Japan's Shinya Abe 8-6.

+After eight draws, Germany and the United States were tied in fifth place at 3-2.
+Switzerland's Yannick Schwaller was just outside the six-team playoff cutline at 2-2.

 Canada shot 90 per cent on the day against the Italians, who finished at 87 per cent.